alb-soul/chatGPT-electron/README.md

 # chatGPT-electron
-ChatGPT of OpenAI builded with electron for destop app
+ChatGPT of OpenAI builded with electron for desktop app